-Dental services
+Dental services You pay \$0.
 In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 Medicare currently pays for non-routine dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

-We cover these routine dental services under the MassHealth (Medicaid) benefit:
+We cover these routine dental services under the MassHealth (Medicaid) benefit: . où pùý ψυ.
+Preventive/Diagnostic: Preventive care such as cleanings Routine exams X-rays Restorative: Fillings Crown Replacement Crown Endodontic Therapy (root canals) Periodontics: Scaling and root planningPeriodontal Maintenance Prosthodontics (removable): Complete dentures Partial dentures Immediate dentures Relines and adjustments of complete dentures

-Preventive/Diagnostic:

-- Preventive care such as cleanings

-- Routine exams

-- X-rays

-Restorative:

-- Fillings

-- Crown

-- Replacement Crown

-- Endodontic Therapy (root canals)

-Periodontics: